gclouduniverse/reproducibility/Serving/Trillium/JetStream-Maxtext/Mixtral-8X22B/README.md

 ```
 MOE 8x22B optimal implementation and benchmarking is WIP

-Currently, it works on v6e-8 and random int8 weights
+Currently, it works on v6e-8 and int8 weights
 ```